 Note: The USGS Montpelier Canyon quadrangle shows a large body of water on the north and west sides of Crow Creek Road here.
 That is no longer the case.
 There is a large dispersed camping area on the west side of Crow Creek Road just north of the aforementioned parking pullout.

-From the bridge crossing of the inlet creek (Montpelier Creek), hike N up Crow Creek Road for 0.2 mile to a dry gully that separates two large shoulders on the West Face of Peak 7882.
-The L/N shoulder leads to the correct high point of Peak 7882.
-Leave the road and scramble E up the gully through easy sagebrush, cross a cattle fence, and continue a short distance farther up the gully to reach the toe of the West Shoulder.
+From the bridge crossing of the inlet creek (Montpelier Creek), hike north up Crow Creek Road for 0.2 mile to a dry gully that separates two large shoulders on the west face of Peak 7882.
+The left/north shoulder leads to the correct high point of Peak 7882.
+Leave the road and scramble east up the gully through easy sagebrush, cross a cattle fence, and continue a short distance farther up the gully to reach the toe of the west shoulder.

-Move to the R/E side of the summit plateau to begin a descent of a reasonably-defined shoulder that heads NE then N down the steep North Face of Snowslide Ridge.
-The shoulder initially is forested on its L/W side and open scrub on its R/E side.
+Move to the right/east side of the summit plateau to begin a descent of a reasonably-defined shoulder that heads northeast then north down the steep north face of Snowslide Ridge.
+The shoulder initially is forested on its left/west side and open scrub on its right/east side.
 Follow the shoulder’s crest down toward Snowslide Canyon and FSR-111/Crow Creek Road.
 The view here is rather frightening because the face is so steep.
-The shoulder bends L/N and then just disappears, turning into a steep face descent through a pine forest.
+The shoulder bends left/north and then just disappears, turning into a steep face descent through a pine forest.

-The pine forest is rather thick with a fair amount of blowdown, but it goes quickly.
+The pine forest is rather thick with a fair amount of blowdown but it goes quickly.
 As you near Snowslide Canyon and its rushing creek, you emerge from the forest into an open sagebrush strip that borders the willow-clogged wet drainage at the base of Snowslide Canyon.
 FSR-111/Crow Creek Road is on the far side of this mess.
-Follow a cattle trail L/W on the near side of the willows until you find a relatively easy, willow-free crossing of the creek.
+Follow a cattle trail left/west on the near side of the willows until you find a relatively easy, willow-free crossing of the creek.
 Jump the creek and do some minimal willow-bashing to reach the [blessed] road.
-Hike W then S down FSR-111/Crow Creek Road to return to the N end of Montpelier Reservoir and your parking spot.
+Hike west then south down FSR-111/Crow Creek Road to return to the north end of Montpelier Reservoir and your parking spot.